Grimnak/LoZGame/README.md

 # CSE 3902 - 9:10a Section - Team 3 - Readme

 Developer version of Legend of Zelda NES emulator.
-This is a functioning version of the first dungeon, featuring room transitions, combat, items, and collision detection and handling.
+This build features a polished version of the first two dungeons and an incomplete build of the third dungeon.

 ## Authors:
 Eric Henderson.939